edgedb/edgedb/doc/ref/overview.rst

 There is no NULL
 ----------------

-Traditional relational DBs deal with tables and use ``NULL`` as a value denoting absence of data.
-Thus ``NULL`` is a special *value* in those DBs.
+Traditional relational databases deal with tables and use ``NULL`` as a value denoting absence of data.
+Thus ``NULL`` is a special *value* in those databases.
 EdgeDB works with *sets*, so when a link/relationship is missing, there is no actual value associated with it, instead it's just an empty set.